Full-time Fire and Rescue Academy

 Due to the high mental and physical demand of this career, some accommodations that can be made in the classroom may not transfer to employment.
 Qualified, self-identified students with documented disabilities have the right to free accommodations to ensure equal access to educational opportunities at Truckee Meadows Community College.
 For assistance, contact TMCC's Disability Resource Center.

 How to Apply

-Orientation: An academy orientation is mandatory.
-Students will be notified within acceptance letter and is before regular classes begin.
+An academy orientation is mandatory.
+Students will be notified of specific dates and times within the acceptance letter.

 If you have additional questions, please contact us.